schneems/rust_macro_tutorial/docs/add_field_attributes.md

 %>
 ```

 We were already storing the ident and desired name of our field, but now we're also capturing if it was ignored or not as well as what function to use for it's display.

-Since this last value, `display`, isn't optional, we'll need to set it for every field.
-To help with this, there's a nifty utility function that returns whatever is passed to it we can use as a default [`std::convert::identity`](https://doc.rust-lang.org/std/convert/fn.identity.html).
-And while we're picking out sensible defaults, if we can detect that a type is a `std::path::PathBuf` then we can go ahead and default to `std::path::Path::display` since we know it does not implement `Display`.
-To help that detection, add a helper function:
+Since this last field, `display`, isn't optional, we'll need to set it for every `ParseField`.
+But how can we do that since `display` is an optional attribute?
+To help with this, there's a nifty utility function [`std::convert::identity`](https://doc.rust-lang.org/std/convert/fn.identity.html), that returns whatever is passed to it, we can use as a default.
+And while we're picking out sensible defaults, if we can detect that a type is a `std::path::PathBuf` then we can go ahead and default to `std::path::PathBuf::display` since we know paths do not implement `Display` by default.

+Add this helper function now:

 ```rust
 :::>> print.erb